Download PDF version [opens new window]

 “The delivery of computing as a service rather than a product, whereby shared resources, software, and information are provided to computers and other devices as a utility (like the electricity grid) over a network (typically the Internet).”

-Over the last few years and as bandwidth has increased, a growing number of free cloud storage services have become available.
-Be mindful however that online storage is not the same as backup.
-You might for example use Dropbox or Mozy to store all your files, but this is not a backup, it is simply a place to store files.
+Over the last few years and as bandwidth has increased, a growing number of free cloud storage services and/or free online backup have become available.
+Be mindful however that backup in the cloud services is not always the same as backup.
+You might, for example, use Dropbox to store all your files, but this is not a backup, it is simply a place to store files.
 You will still need to backup those Dropbox files in a different location to ensure they are always recoverable should disaster strike.

 Now we’ve got the basics covered, let’s turn to those questions we touched on in the introduction.

-Always be aware that your access to any files stored, backed up, or synced in the Cloud is reliant not only on the robustness and availability of the Cloud service, but also on your own connectivity.
+It's also important to be aware that your access to any files stored, backed up, or synced in the Cloud is reliant not only on the robustness and availability of the Cloud service, but also on your own connectivity.
 Always maintain a local backup copy of your data.
-For those on a tight budget you’ll find free backup software programs like SyncBackFree that will help protect you against data loss by copying to a local drive.
+For those on a tight budget you’ll find free backup software like SyncBackFree that will help protect you against data loss by copying to a local drive.
+The best cloud services may not be the best solution for your data.

 Cloud services are great when they’re available.
 You switch on your device and, presto!
 The document you were working on at home earlier in the day is automatically synchronized, and now it’s on your office computer, thanks to Exchange, iCloud etc., but where exactly are your files stored?
 Perhaps you say to yourself that they’re in some vast, highly secure server-farm tucked away on a remote island, protected by guard dogs, razor wire and a crack black ops team.
 Perhaps you don’t think of where the files are at all and simply trust that a large company like Google, Amazon or Apple know what they’re doing and will store your files safely with the millions they invest in their Cloud infrastructure.
 There’s no doubt they will try, but the bald truth is that you will never know where your files are actually stored, and remember, your access to them is only granted by an external service via the thin line of a user name and password.